bean-mhm/realbloom/docs/v0.7.0-beta/tutorial.md

 > Ctrl+Click on a slider to type a custom value.

 In the *KERNEL* section, the *Use Transform Origin* option defines whether the origin point from the *TRANSFORM* section in the *Kernel Transform* options will be used as the origin for convolution, that is, whether the kernel will be centered around this point.
 If you want the kernel to be perfectly centered in convolution, adjust the scale such that the resolution only has odd numbers.
-To get intuition for why this is the case, suppose we have a 3x3 grid of pixels, and another 4x4 grid of pixels.
+To get an intuition for why this is the case, suppose we have a 3x3 grid of pixels, and another 4x4 grid of pixels.
 Clearly, the 3x3 grid has a pixel that is perfectly centered, while the 4x4 grid does not.

+> The *Diffraction* module always produces outputs with odd resolutions.

 At this point, our input images for convolution are ready.